nemesisdb/nemesisdb/README.md

 }
 ```

-- `rng` is "time range" with min and max inclusive, returning the data for times between `10` and `12` inclusive
+- `rng` is "time range" with min and max inclusive
 - `rng` can be empty (`[]`) to use get whole time range

 <br/>